okta/okta-auth-swift/README.md

 #### canResend

-Returns `true` if factor can be resent.
+Returns `true` if the factor can be resent.

 ```swift
 open func canResend() -> Bool